cs-pedagogy/cs-pedagogy.github.io/assignments/hw3.md

 ## Readings

 For this class you should read:
-- From How Learning Works:
+- From _How Learning Works_:
-    - Chapter 4 How do Students Develop Mastery?
+    - Chapter 4: How do Students Develop Mastery?
-    - Chapter 5 What Kind of Practice and Feedback Enhance Learning?
+    - Chapter 5: What Kind of Practice and Feedback Enhance Learning?

 ## Assignment